Oops418/anything-rs/README.md

 The following items are currently on our development roadmap:

-- [ ] Implement QuickLook at the facade
 - [ ] Fix menu name error
 - [ ] Fix cols_count
 - [ ] Improve UI styling